Carlos Souto: First advertising hits

-Political Marketing
+Political marketing

-Carlos Souto begins his experience in the field of political advertising in 1995 and since then the team he leads has accompanied each of the most important moments in the history of Argentine elections.
+Carlos Souto begins his experience in the field of political advertising in 1995 and since then the team he leads has accompanied each of the most important moments in the history of elections in Argentina.
 Throughout his career and thanks to his work, Carlos Souto is called for the most important political campaigns in Argentina, in which he achieves memorable hits.
 He wins two presidential elections, two elections for Buenos Aires Mayor, and one for Mendoza Province Governor.
 Recently, he has won a mid-term legislative election in Buenos Aires Province.
 He has the chance to be responsible for the institutional communication of several government efforts and to advise different politicians and businessmen in crisis situations.
 His work in the elections field is praised for the creative quality of the audiovisual pieces as well as for those of the public highway, apart from the standards applied to production.
 Many of the commercials he has made throughout his career are part of the communicational and cultural values of his country.

-Political Campaigns
+Political campaigns

 Awards

 In 2000, Carlos Souto was awarded with the Silver Cannes Lion at Cannes Festival.
 In addition, he was awarded with national and international awards, both in the political field and for his communication pieces, some of which are listed below.